 Attorney Bob Matteucci can help you weigh the pros and cons of different types of divorce, and find one that fits your family’s needs.
 This is an especially important decision if you have young children, or you and your former partner share significant assets or own a business.

-• Uncontested Divorce New Mexico couples seeking an amicable split can together file for an uncontested divorce.
-Attorney Bob Matteucci assists couples who want to take this route.
-He can counsel you as you make decisions about your split, and draft and file all of the documents required by the state to formalize your agreement.
+This is for couples who agree on the terms of their divorce, but don’t feel comfortable filling out the forms and filing them with the court themselves.
+Attorney Bob Matteucci can counsel you as you make decisions about your split, and draft and file all of the documents required by the state to formalize your agreement.

-• Collaborative Divorce Couples in the Albuquerque area who still trust and respect one another, but no longer want to be married to each other, are increasingly opting for collaborative divorces.
-Attorney Bob Matteucci is one of a handful of lawyers in New Mexico who are certified to guide couples through this process, which relies on the assistance of professionals like financial planners and counselors.
+Couples in the Albuquerque area who still trust and respect one another, but no longer want to be married to each other, are increasingly opting for collaborative divorces.
+Attorney Bob Matteucci is one of a handful of lawyers in New Mexico who are certified to guide couples through this process, which brings financial planners, accountants, and family counselors to the negotiating table.

 This list of options is not here to overwhelm you.
 It’s here to let you know that Attorney Matteucci isn’t going to push a cookie-cutter divorce on you.
 He’s going to work with you to find a way forward that truly fits you and your family’s unique needs.

 Once custody is settled, New Mexico law uses a formula to calculate child support.
-However, there’s still a little room to negotiate based on how custody is shared and each parent’s financial circumstances.
+However, there’s still a little room to negotiate based on the parents’ preferences and lifestyle.

 Figuring Out if Spousal Support or Alimony is Appropriate in Your Case

-Spousal support, also known as alimony, is money paid by one ex-spouse to the other to help the recipient smooth their path to post-divorce life.
-It can also be used as a bargaining chip in situations where a couple’s assets cannot be evenly split without destroying the value or utility of the assets in question.
+Spousal support, or alimony, is often a key issue in divorces involving business owners, professionals, and high-asset couples.
+It can provide stability for one spouse or be used as a bargaining chip in situations where a couple’s assets cannot be evenly split without destroying the value or utility of the assets in question.

 Spousal support is not paid in every divorce, but it is something that all divorcing couples must consider.
 Attorney Bob Matteucci has helped many couples in the Albuquerque area negotiate spousal support agreements that are fair and equitable in their specific circumstances.